 Camp Meeting Association

 Martha’s Vineyard Camp Association is a National Historic Landmark, dating back to the early 1800’s.
 Essentially, the community of gingerbread houses began as a collection of camp tents set up for summer religious revivals.
-Over the decades, what began as tent camps slowly grew to what visitors find today; a community of gingerbread houses (cottages) with “The Tabernacle” at the heart of the community.
+Over the decades, what began as tent camps slowly grew to what visitors find today.
+A community of gingerbread houses (cottages) with “The Tabernacle” at the heart of the community.

 Gingerbread Houses